zxh298/EM-CaMML/README.md

 Please note we suggest to use .arff format data as input.

+EM-CaMML is still under development.
 It will be very appreciated for any feedback and comments.
 Please report any bug to Xuhui Zhang (zxh298@gmail.com)